-FameLab works in a competition format to engage large audiences globally.
-Participants have just three minutes to win over the judges and crowd with a scientific talk, judged on content, clarity and charisma.
+FameLab is an international competition to find and support the world's most talented new science communicators.
+Participants have three minutes to win over the judges and audience with a scientific talk that excels for its content, clarity and charisma.